De facto embassy: Kurdistan Region

 The Kurdistan regional Government in Iraq maintains representative offices in 13 countries and to the European Union.

 Scotland, Wales and Northern Ireland

 The three devolved administrations in the United Kingdom each maintain their own network of representative offices for trade and cultural purposes.
 The Scottish Government maintains eight representative offices around the world, managed by the External Affairs Directorate.
 The Welsh Government maintains 21 representative offices in twelve countries.
 The Northern Ireland Executive maintains representative offices in Brussels, Beijing and Washington, D.C.

 Catalonia

-Due to the further devolution of powers to the autonomous community of Catalonia in 2006, it was recognized the right of the Government of Catalonia to establish delegations abroad in order to carry out its own non-diplomatic "foreign action" while foreign affairs remained an exclusive matter of Spanish Government.
-Currently, the Catalonia's Ministry for Foreign Action and Europe maintains 17 delegations of the Government of Catalonia abroad, including the one before the European Union.
+Due to the further devolution of powers to the autonomous community of Catalonia in 2006, the right of the Government of Catalonia to establish delegations abroad in order to carry out its own non-diplomatic "foreign action" was recognized, while foreign affairs remained an exclusive matter of the Spanish Government.
+Currently, Catalonia's Ministry for Foreign Action and Europe maintains 17 delegations of the Government of Catalonia abroad, including one before the European Union.